 - Denver SIB supportive housing program participants used short-term or city-funded detoxification services less often than those in the control group.
 In the three years after randomization, people referred for supportive housing had four fewer visits to a short-term or city-funded detoxification facility than those who received usual services in the community.
 This represents a 65 percent reduction in use of detoxification services.
 The differences between the two groups’ uses of emergency medical services were not statistically significant.

 In addition to studying the Denver SIB’s effects on supportive housing participants’ housing stability and criminal justice system outcomes, we studied the program’s effects on people’s use of health care services.
-We found supportive housing helped people use less emergency health care, use more office-based health care, and receive more prescription medications.

 We also studied the program’s costs and offsets, and we found that approximately half the total per person annual cost of the Denver SIB was offset by cost avoidances in other public services, with some of the biggest avoidances in reduced jail, ambulance, and emergency department costs.
 Because housing assistance was provided through vouchers funded at the state and federal levels, most of Denver’s costs for SIB supportive services were offset by reductions in costs for local emergency services.